 |length: 155.9 in (3960 mm)||width: N/A||height: 55.5 in (1410 mm)|

 |wheelbase: 99.2 in (2520 mm)||front track: N/A||rear track: N/A|

 |Rims – tires||–||–|

-Article by Jay Auger
+(C) Article by Jay Auger – website owner & author

-Do you want to contribute information or pictures to this page?
+Do you want to contribute more information, pictures or videos to this page?
 Please feel free to do so by using this CONTACT form!

 You must be logged in to post a comment.